Stevie Ray Vaughan Breaks a String, Swaps Guitar (Almost) Without Missing a Beat

 For more about Martinez, visit texasguitarwhiz.com.

-THE VIDEO: Unfortunately, we cannot embed the best-possible version of this video.
-However, if you skip ahead to the 2:28 point below, you'll find yourself in the thick of the action.
+NOTE: Unfortunately, we can't embed the best-possible version of this video.
+However, if you skip to 2:28, you'll find yourself in the thick of the action.
 Enjoy!

 Damian Fanelli is the online managing editor at Guitar World and Guitar Aficionado.
 His New York-based band, the Blue Meanies, has toured the world and elsewhere.
 Fanelli, a former member of Brooklyn jump-blues/swing/rockabilly band the Gas House Gorillas and New York City instrumental surf-rock band Mister Neutron, also composes and records film soundtracks.
 He writes GuitarWorld.com's The Next Bend column, which is dedicated to B-bender guitars and guitarists.
 His latest liner notes can be found in Sony/Legacy's Stevie Ray Vaughan: The Complete Epic Recordings Collection.
 Follow him on Facebook, Twitter and/or Instagram.